 A PAN is mandatory when filing Income-Tax return, TDS or any transaction that attracts tax.
 PAN works completely the same way for both NRI and Resident Indian except for one factor – the type of Application Form alone changes with respect to your current Residential Status.

 Yes.
 You can apply for a PAN Card from the USA.
-The easiest and convenient way to apply for a PAN card from the USA is online.
+The easiest and most convenient way to apply for a PAN card from the USA is online.
 Watch the video to know about the process in detail.

 If you have an Aadhar Card: